 Once all of the jobs for an item in a pipeline have been run, the pipeline’s reporters are responsible for reporting the results of all of the jobs.
 Continuing the example from earlier, if a pipeline were configured with a Gerrit reporter, it would leave a review comment on the change and set any approval votes that are configured.
 There are several reporting phases available; each of which may be configured with any number of reporters.
 See Drivers for a full list of available reporters.

 The items enqueued into a pipeline are each associated with a git ref.
 That ref may point to a proposed change, or it may be the tip of a branch or a tag.
 The triggering event determines the ref, and whether it represents a proposed or merged commit.
 Zuul prepares the ref for an item before running jobs.
 In the case of a proposed change, that means speculatively merging the change into its target branch.
 This means that any jobs that operate on the change will run with the git repo in the state it will be in after the change merges (which may be substantially different than the git repo state of the change itself since the repo may have merged other changes since the change was originally authored).
 Items in a pipeline may depend on other items, and if they do, all of their dependent changes will be included in the git repo state that Zuul prepares.
+Zuul attempts to maximize throughput by running jobs for multiple changes in parallel.
 Jobs may also specify that they require additional git repos, and if so, the repo state (as of the time when the item was enqueued in the pipeline) for those repos will also be included.
 For more detail on this process, see Project Gating, Cross-Project Dependencies, and Global Repo State.

 The configuration for nearly everything described above is held in files inside of the git repos upon which Zuul operates.
 Zuul’s configuration is global, but distributed.
 Jobs which are defined in one project might be used in another project while pipelines are available to all projects.
 When Zuul starts, it reads its configuration from all of the projects it knows about, and when changes to its configuration are proposed, those changes may take effect temporarily as part of the proposed change, or immediately after the change merges, depending on the type of project in which the change appears.